Mickey's Not So Scary Halloween Party Tips

 Happy Hallowishes Dessert Party

-Disney has introduced the Happy Hallowishes Dessert Party which is an event within the party that requires advance reservation.
+Disney also offers a Happy Hallowishes Premium Dessert Party which is an event within the party that requires advance reservation.
 The cost is $79 per adult & $47 per child, age 3 - 9; in addition to the cost of the Mickey's Not So Scary Halloween Party.
-This event gives you reserved viewing of the Boo to You parade in a spot near the City Hall hub that gives an excellent view of the parade with the Magic Kingdom castle and Main Street USA lighting in the background.
-After the parade, you go over to the Tomorrowland terrace where there is a reserved table with a skull mug filled with candy for each guest age 3 or older.
+Guests with reservations go to the Tomorrowland Terrace Restaurant where there is a reserved table with a view of Cinderella's Castle.
 You can sip sparkling cider and head head over to the dessert buffet full of cute, halloween themed mini-desserts, cheese, and sliced fruit.
 They also have two beverage stations; one has hot tea and coffee and the other has a selection of cold beverages like juice, iced tea, milk, and lemonade.
 Guests remain in this area to watch the evening's fireworks display.
 There are no characters at this event.
-The nice thing is that it really does make it easy to watch the fireworks and parade with a minimum of fuss and bother; the disadvantage is that it does take time from the party and the fireworks are an off-side view.
+The nice thing is that it really does make it easy to watch the fireworks with a minimum of fuss and bother; the disadvantage is that it does take time from the party and the fireworks are an off-side view.
 It may be a good option for guests with mobility or stamina issues or those that prefer the convenience of reserved viewing.
 With older kids, we personally did not think it was worth the cost.

 Don't Miss Out on Great Experiences at Disney World!